dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

   <h2>Correlating rating criteria</h2>

-  <p>This won’t come as a surprise: <strong>students tend to rate easier classes more favorably overall</strong>.
+  <p>This won’t come as a surprise: <strong>Students tend to rate easier classes more favorably overall</strong>.
 No courses rated easy (easiness rating above 3.50) were rated poorly overall (overall rating below 2.50).</p>

   <p>But students have also given high overall ratings to a substantial number of difficult courses.
 Difficult courses with high overall ratings occupy the upper left corner of the following scatter plot.</p>

   <h3>Students don’t assign low overall ratings to easy courses, but they rate many difficult courses favorably overall.</h3>
   <figure class="ratings-chart fullwidth" id="easiness-vs-overall"></figure>

   <p>Students seem to prefer clear professors over easy courses.
 Courses with higher professor clarity ratings, or those with <strong>professors who are easier to understand</strong>, are more highly rated overall than courses with low clarity ratings.
-The clarity rating is the best predictor for students’ overall course satisfaction – its line of best fit has an r<sup>2</sup> value of 0.797.</p>
+The clarity rating is the best predictor for students’ overall course satisfaction – its line of best fit has an R<sup>2</sup> value of 0.797.</p>

-  <p>Professor clarity only narrowly beats out <strong>professor helpfulness</strong> in predicting a student’s overall course rating (r<sup>2</sup> = 0.703), but it signifcantly beats out both class easiness (r<sup>2</sup> = 0.185) and workload (r<sup>2</sup> = 0.182) ratings.</p>
+  <p>Professor clarity only narrowly beats out <strong>professor helpfulness</strong> in predicting a student’s overall course rating (R<sup>2</sup> = 0.703), but it signifcantly beats out both class easiness (R<sup>2</sup> = 0.185) and workload (R<sup>2</sup> = 0.182) ratings.</p>

   <h3>A professor’s clarity rating is the best predictor of a class’s overall rating.</h3>
   <figure class="ratings-chart fullwidth" id="clarity-vs-overall"></figure>